-Our proposal Seven to remove shrink has the following impact on component prices:

-Butter to butterfat yield goes from 1.20 to 1.22.
+Our proposal Seven to remove shrink has the following impact on component prices: Butter to butterfat yield goes from 1.20 to 1.22.
 The cheese to protein formula also changes.
 Protein factor goes to 1.386 if only the shrink is removed.
-Butterfat recovery goes from 88.425% to 90% and the factor to 1.582 and the Solids not fat goes from 0.99 to 0.9925.
-Document OO shows computes the component, class and blend prices by making those changes to the formulas.

-The result on average 2006 NASS prices was 7 cents increase in the blend and \$1,593 on the annual proceeds for an average producer.
+Butterfat recovery goes from 89.40% to 90% and the factor to 1.582 and the solids not fat goes from 0.99 to 0.9925.
+Document OO was prepared by me and computes the component, class and blend prices by making those changes to the formulas.
+The result on average 2006 NASS prices was 7 cents increase in the blend and \$1,595 on the annual proceeds for an average producer.